kseniiaIrinarkhova/commerce/README.md

     Class represents listing's category.
 It conteins of category's title.
 ### HTML templates and static files
 - **Changes in HTML templates and static files**
+- - *index.html*
+    Provide information of all active listings.
+- - *listing.html*
+    Provide detailed information about listing.
+Provide information about bids and comments.
 - **New HTML templates**
 ### Changes in __urls.py__
+File __urls.py__ provided information about all paths in application.
+Additional list of paths provided below.
+- '''path("<int:listing_id>", views.listing, name="listing")''' path for listing item
 ### Changes in __views.py__
+- changings in **index** view
+Added list of active listings to the view.
+- **listing** view
+Provided information for listing page

 ## Installation
 ## User guide